yeekayau/tsc_data_analysis/README.md

 # Data Analysis Projects at The Shepherd Centre
 This repository contains a collection of data analysis and predictive modelling projects I have completed for The Shepherd Centre.
-It contains 4 examples of the types of projects I proactively initiated and completed.
+It contains 4 examples of the types of projects that I proactively initiated and completed.

 ## 1. AB Test of a Christmas Direct marketing campaign